Introduction

 George began his working life as a farm labourer.[12]

-By April 1891, he was a “Dairy Chap” employed by William Harding at Galton Dairy, Owermoigne.[14]
-While there, he met Mary Maria Warner, a parlour maid at Holworth House.[15]
-Mary, the daughter of a farm labourer, was born at Bennington, Hertfordshire, in 1863.
-George and Mary were married in Hertfordshire in 1893.[16]
+By April 1891, he was a “Dairy Chap” employed by William Harding at Galton Dairy, Owermoigne.[13]
+While there, he met Mary Maria Warner, a parlour maid employed by a clergyman at Holworth House.[14]
+George was about 33 years old, and Mary was three years younger.

 Life at Hardington